ShonP40/Car-Assistant/README.md

 You can order this project from PCBWay at a $5 discount by using my [referal link](https://www.pcbway.com/setinvite.aspx?inviteid=590728)

 ## Features
-- OTA updates
+- OTA updates (Remotely when using WireGuard VPN, or locally through the WiFi hotspot)
 - Cellular connectivity
 - Automatically update the ESP's clock
-- VPN connection
+- WireGuard VPN connection
 - SD card support through a web server
 - Broadcast a Bluetooth iBeacon (to detect which phones are in the car, by using the `iBeacon Scanner` sensor in the Home Assistant app)
 - Report battery status (percentage, voltage, USB charging, solar charging & discharging)
 - Report network details
-- Report location status (latitude, longitude, speed, altitude, visible satellites, accuracy) with cellular fallback
+- Report location status (latitude, longitude, speed, altitude, visible satellites, Horizontal Dilution Of Precision)
 - Report the uptime of the ESP in seconds
 - Report your car's temperature, humidity and air pressure using a BME280 sensor
 - Report the light level inside your car using a TSL2561 sensor
 - Detect motion inside your car's cabin using a PIR sensor
 - Report the CPU temperature and frequency
-- Report the free RAM amount
+- Report the free RAM & PSRAM amounts
 - Reboot the ESP32 & Modem remotely
-- Broadcast a WiFi hotspot with internet access & ESPHome Web UI
+- Broadcast a WiFi hotspot with internet access

 ## Software Requirements
-- ESPHome (2025.7.0 or later)
+- ESPHome (2025.9.0 or later)
 - USB <-> Serial driver ([`macOS`](https://github.com/Xinyuan-LilyGO/CH9102_Mac_Driver) | [`Linux`](https://github.com/gorgiaxx/CH34x-Driver-Linux) | [`Windows`](https://github.com/Xinyuan-LilyGO/CH9102_Driver))
 - Home Assistant server (An example config can be found [here](home-assistant.yaml))
-- WireGuard VPN server
+- WireGuard VPN server or an MQTT broker

 ## Hardware Requirements
 - LilyGO® TTGO T-SIM7600E-L1C ESP32 (Other ESP32 TTGO models could also work)